 Our specialist family solicitors and divorce lawyers in Birmingham are highly experienced in solving problems faced by families and individuals when a marriage or relationship breaks down, including divorce, civil partnership dissolution, cohabitation issues, Pre-Nuptial and Post-Nuptial Agreements and complex financial issues and the welfare of children.

 The team in Birmingham is led by Managing Partner, Rebecca Calden-Storr, a recommended solicitor in the Legal 500 with over 17 years of experience.
-Rebecca is joined by lawyer Shelley De Worringham, and an inhouse accountancy team.
+Rebecca is joined by Senior Lawyer Shelley De Worringham, Senior Solicitor Hollie Orgee and an inhouse accountancy team.

 Our clients range from high-net-worth families with substantial assets, income and investments through to professional families and stay at home parents in the Birmingham area.